-‘Collaborative Provision’ denotes educational provision leading to a taught or research award, or to specified credit towards an award of Queen’s, delivered and/or supported and/or assessed through an arrangement with a partner organisation.
+‘Collaborative Provision’ describes educational provision leading to a taught or research award, or to specified credit towards an award of Queen’s, delivered and/or supported and/or assessed through an arrangement with a partner organisation.
 This may be a UK/EU or International Partner.

 It is not appropriate for a School or department at the University to enter into an institutional/programme agreement with a School or department in the partner organisation.
 For a partner organisation, the appropriate authority is the body responsible for academic matters and/or corporate management.

 Institutional procedures and the drafting, administration, archive and maintenance of institutional/programme agreements for educational and research collaboration are matters primarily for Academic Affairs.
 Where a School wishes to develop an educational or research collaborative arrangement, it is recommended that Academic Affairs is contacted for advice, in the first instance.
+Academic Affairs also deals with institutional recruitment agreements which, though not strictly collaborative provision, still require formal scrutiny and approval.

 Angela Douglas (email@example.com)